marvellousdesign/100-days-of-code/log.md

 **Today's Progress**: SoloLearn C++, HTML & CSS

 **Thoughts**: Did their Functions, Classes and Objects, and I'm on More on Classes for C++.
 Finish their HTML and CSS foundations.

+### Day 47: March 20, 2017 Monday

+**Today's Progress**: Intro to Programming with C++

+**Thoughts**: We continue with arrays and talked about sorting algorithms(selection sort and bubble sort).
+I continue working on my histogram program, one for doubles with random numbers generated from 0.0 to 1.0, and one for ints with random numbers generated from 0 to 10, and iterating a counter from 0 to 10 and plotting it.